pkp/ojs-user-guide/en/README.md

 --

-Copyright: Simon Fraser University holds the copyright for work produced by the Public Knowledge Project and has placed its documentation under a Creative Commons Attribution 4.0 International License.
+Copyright: Simon Fraser University holds the copyright for work produced by the Public Knowledge Project and has placed its documentation under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

 [![](https://i.creativecommons.org/l/by/4.0/88x31.png "Creative Commons Attribution 4.0 International")](http://creativecommons.org/licenses/by/4.0/)

-This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).